Taxation and Basic Income

 -

 With a progressive tax, lowering the initial tax rates on low incomes significantly reduces overall government tax income because the tax discount is available to everyone including those on very high incomes.
-To compensate for the income loss, governments increase the marginal tax rates on higher incomes, but, because there are fewer people in the higher tax brackets the increases in tax rates must be significantly higher.
-The resulting high marginal tax rates encourage tax avoidance and are a disincentive to work.
+To compensate for the income loss, governments must increase the marginal tax rates on higher incomes, but, because there are fewer people in the higher tax brackets the increases in tax rates must be significantly higher.
+The resulting high marginal tax rates encourage tax avoidance and evasion and are a disincentive to work.

 -